arvindd/MauiAppJnilibSample/README.md

+### NOTE: As of the last commit of this sample, Visual Studio's intellisense does not recognise symbols in the Android Java Binding project.
+Although VS shows errors in symbols referred from Android Java Binding project, the build does not fail.
+Will update this note once we have a solution for this / VS fixes the problem.

 # Introduction
 This sample is based on another sample for [MAUI Application](https://github.com/arvindd/MauiAppSample).
 The Location service in that application is now replaced with a "Random String Service" - which is provided by a java library.